-Here Are All of the iOS Apps on macOS Mojave - The Mac Observer
+Here Are All of the iOS Apps on macOS Mojave [Update] - The Mac Observer

-On the stage at WWDC 2018, Craig Federighi schooled Mark Gurman, the originator of the rumor that iOS and macOS will merge.
-The answer was a resounding NO, but we will see four iOS apps on macOS Mojave.
+On stage at WWDC 2018, Craig Federighi put an end to long-standing speculation and predictions that iOS and macOS will merge.
+While the answer to that idea was a resounding NO, we will see four iOS apps on macOS Mojave.

+Mark Gurman broke the news that Apple would make this move as early as December of 2017.
+Our own John Kheit called for this exact move by Apple in 2014.

 News, Stocks, Home, Voice Memos